Mookie Betts Player Props: Dodgers vs. White Sox

 Mookie Betts At The Plate

-- Among qualified hitters, he ranks 66th in batting average, while his on-base percentage ranks 24th and he is 13th in slugging.
+- Among the qualifying hitters in MLB, he ranks 69th in batting average, 24th in on-base percentage, and 14th in slugging.

-- Betts will look to extend his seven-game hitting streak.
-He's batting .333 with one homer during his last outings.
+- Betts enters this game on a eight-game hitting streak.
+In his last games, he's hitting .350 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.